Jason Williams (ice hockey): Detroit Red Wings

-As a youth, he played in the 1994 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from London, Ontario.

 Williams was signed as an undrafted free agent by the Detroit Red Wings on September 18, 2000.
 He played the first few seasons with Detroit's minor league affiliates in the American Hockey League, the Cincinnati Mighty Ducks and the Grand Rapids Griffins.
 In 2001–02, he played 25 games with the Red Wings and scored his first career NHL goal.
 Williams would also suit up for the Red Wings in nine playoff games en route to a Stanley Cup championship.

 When NHL play was halted due to the 2004–05 NHL lockout, Williams played overseas in the SM-liiga with Porin Ässät.
 Returning to the Wings in 2005–06 under new head coach Mike Babcock, Williams broke out with 21 goals and 58 points, frequently playing on a line with Steve Yzerman and Robert Lang.
 On October 22, 2005, Williams notched his first career hat trick in a 6–0 win over the Columbus Blue Jackets.
 All three goals came in the first period of that game; it was the first time Red Wings player scored three times in a single period since Darren McCarty's hat trick in the third period of game one against the Colorado Avalanche in the 2002 Western Conference Finals.

 Following Williams' breakout season, he re-signed with Detroit on a new two-year deal worth $3.2 million.
 On November 8, 2006, during a game against the Edmonton Oilers, Williams was injured when he was checked from behind the net by Raffi Torres, causing his head to hit the ice.
 Williams was taken off the ice on a stretcher and taken to Detroit Medical Center.
 He was released from the hospital on November 9 with facial lacerations and a first-degree concussion.
 The Red Wings put him on the injured reserve list, causing him to miss a minimum of 10 days.
 According to the Red Wings, he never lost consciousness.